 This is a denim jacket, but not a trucker jacket: 3sixteen Shop Jacket

-And now, a trucker-style jacket that isn’t denim: Leather Trucker Jacket
+And now, a trucker-style jacket that isn’t denim: Corduroy Trucker Style Jacket

 Many people use the terms interchangeably, so we’ve collected more examples.
 Other than denim, you’ll see a lot of rugged fabrics like leather or waxed canvas – materials that recall the trucker jacket’s humble origins as an item of clothing whose purpose was function, not fashion.